New Book Delves Into Pierre Cardin’s Early Years, Links With Japan - NewsBreak

 New Book Delves Into Pierre Cardin’s Early Years, Links With Japan

-CENTENARY MAN: Coinciding with the 100th anniversary of Pierre Cardin’s birth , a new book sheds light on the late couturier’s early years leading up to the 1964 launch of his revolutionary Space Age collection dubbed Cosmocorps.
+Coinciding with the 100th anniversary of Pierre Cardin’s birth, a new book sheds light on the late couturier’s early years leading up to the 1964 launch of his revolutionary Space Age collection dubbed Cosmocorps.

 Inside are scores of images by Roland de Vassal, who documented Cardin’s early years in haute couture, including the invention of the bubble dress, leading up to the launch of his ready-to-wear line in 1963.